 In a catering environment this is likely to apply to foods which are not sold prepacked, for example food from a takeaway, or meals served in a canteen or a restaurant.

-Prepacked food: This refers to is defined in EU Regulation No. 1169/2011 (Article 2) as ‘any food put into single item for presentation as such to the final consumer and to mass caterers, consisting of a food and the packaging into which it was put before being offered for sale for example a bar of chocolate, a sealed packet of crisps, a jar of sauce, whether such packaging encloses the food completely or a can of soup.
-All the following must apply:
+Prepacked food: This is defined in EU Regulation No. 1169/2011 (Article 2) as ‘any single item for presentation as such to the final consumer and to mass caterers, consisting of a food and the packaging into which it was put before being offered for sale, whether such packaging encloses the food completely or only partially, but in any event in such a way that the contents cannot be altered without opening or changing the packaging; ‘prepacked food’ does not cover foods packed on the sales premises at the consumer’s request or prepacked for direct sale.’

-the food is either fully or partly enclosed by the packaging;

-only partially, but in any event in such a way that the foodcontents cannot be altered without opening or changing the packaging; ‘prepacked food’ does not cover foods packed on the sales premises at the consumer’s request or prepacked for direct sale.’

-the product is Food is considered prepacked when it is put into packaging prior to before being offered for sale and:
+Food is considered prepacked when it is put into packaging prior to before being offered for sale and:

 is either fully or partly enclosed by the packaging; and